Imran4424/Machine-Learning-Models/README.md

 Between two choice in a decision tree if the choices are distributed among two choices equally then the entropy will be 1.

+#### Information Gain

+Information gain decides which feature to split at each step in building the tree.
+Creating sub-nodes increases homogeneity, decreasing the entropy of these nodes.
+The more homogeneous the child node, the more the variance will decrease after each split.
+Thus, Information Gain is the variance reduction and can be calculated by determining how much the variance decreases after each split.

+Information gain of a parent node can be calculated as the entropy of the parent node subtracted from the entropy of the weighted average of the child node.

+For a dataset with many features, each feature's information gain is calculated.
+The feature with maximum information gain will be the most important feature, the root node for the decision tree.

+#### Gini Index

+The Gini index can also be used for feature selection.
+The tree chooses the feature that minimizes the Gini impurity index.
+The higher value of the Gini Index indicates the impurity is higher.
+Both the Gini Index and Gini Impurity are used interchangeably.
+The Gini Index or Gini Impurity favors large partitions and is simple to implement.
+It performs only binary split.
+For categorical variables, it gives the results of “success” or “failure”.

+The Gini Index can be calculated by following formula

+$$
+\boldsymbol{Gini = 1 -\displaystyle\sum_{i=1}^{c}(P_i)^2}
+$$

+The Gini Index or Gini Impurity favors large partitions and is simple to implement.
+It performs only binary split.
+For categorical variables, the results are given in terms of “success” or “failure.”

 ### Random Forest Classification

 # Unsupervised Learning